MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 - **Created:** the age of the current Whois record.
 - **Whois Server:** the server is set-up by an ICANN accredited registrar to acquire up-to-date information about domains that are registered within it.
 - **Registrar:** the registrar service used to register the artifact.
 - **Domain Status:** the current status of the domain.
-An ”active" domain is live on the internet.
+An "active" domain is live on the internet.
 - **Email:** any email addresses found in the Whois record, and the type of contact each one is associated with (e.g. admin, tech).
 - **Name:** the name of any contacts within the record, and the type of contact each is associated with.
 - **Organization:** the name of any organizations within the record, and the type of contact each is associated with.